Hey Kids (Start Here)

 “I’ll explain when you explain the hunting thing to me,” Newton says.

-Hermann looks away, all the despair of the previous day rising out of the compressed places in his mind to settle over everything in a thick and toxic cognitive fog.
+Hermann looks away as all the despair of the previous day rises from compressed places in his mind and settles over everything in a thick and toxic cognitive fog.

 “Yeah, okay, that was defense as offense, I’m a jerk—”